DATAGerry/DATAGerry/docs/source/api/rest/framework.rst

 .. http:get:: /rest/objects/

+        Returns a collection of objects in different formats.
+HTTP `GET/HEAD` rest route.
-        HTTP GET/HEAD rest route.
-HEAD will be the same result except their will be no body.
+        `HEAD` will be the same result except their will be no body.

         **Example request**: